Convergence rates for regularized unbalanced optimal transport: the discrete case: Convergence and regularity of the trajectories

-The following proposition shows in particular that under \(\textnormal{\cref{H3}}\), $F^*$ has full domain.
-Its proof can be found for example in \cite{santambrogio2023course}, but we provide it for self-containedness. \begin{proposition} Under assumptions \(\textnormal{\cref{H1}}\) and \(\textnormal{\cref{H3}}\), the Legendre transform \(\F^*\) is bounded on every ball. \end{proposition}
+The following proposition shows in particular that under \myref{H2}, \(\F^*\) has full domain.
+Its proof can be found for example in \cite{santambrogio2023course}, but we provide it for the sake of completeness. \begin{proposition} Under assumptions \myref{H0} and \myref{H2}, the Legendre transform \(\F^*\) is bounded on every ball. \end{proposition}